runitao/effective-vim-ide/README.md

 ## Key mapping
 - F4: toggle tagbar
-- F5: used for ctrlp(I dont' know what it is exactly effect)
+- F5: while CtrlP is active, to re-index CtrlP
 - ctrl-p: toggle ctrlp
 - ctrl-f | ctrl-b: switch between ctrlp's tabs
-- ctrl-y: after open ctrlp, create new file
+- ctrl-y: after opening ctrlp, create new file
-- ctrl-o: after open ctrlp, provide a list ways in which file will be open
+- ctrl-o: after opening ctrlp, provide a list ways in which file will be open
 - F6: toggle nerdtree
+- B: while NERDTree is active, to see your bookmarks above the file tree, then type `o` to open the bookmark
 - F8: switch back and forth between buffers
 - `;[12...90]`: jump to specify buffer
 - `nw | ;hw | ;jw | ;kw | ;lw`:switch between windows